mercadopago/devsite-docs/guides/checkout-api-v2/how-to-integrate-3ds.en.md

 ## Possible payment statuses

-A transaction with 3DS can return different statuses depending on the type of integration performed (with or without Challenge).
+A transaction with 3DS can return different statuses depending on the type of authentication performed (with or without Challenge).
 In a payment **without Challenge**, the transaction status will be directly `approved` or `rejected`.

 In a payment **with Challenge**, the transaction will have a `pending` status and the authentication process with the bank will be initiated.
 Only after this step, the final status will be displayed.